Let’s See Action

 • • 3/6/25

-A Sharp Tool Is a Safe Tool
+A File-Sharpened Tool Is a Safe Tool

 At Dig Days, Crew Captains will have sharpening files.
-Please ask for a tool sharpening every 2 hours, or when necessary, depending on soil conditions.
+Please ask for a tool sharpening every two hours, or when necessary, depending on soil conditions.
 A sharp tool makes for efficient cutting/chopping of the dirt and also reduces stress on the operator’s arms and wrists.

 • • 3/6/25